0xAX/asm/content/asm_3.md

 ![asm-3-args-on-stack](./assets/asm-3-args-on-stack.svg)

 As we can see, the number of command-line arguments passed to the program is stored at the top of the stack, with the `rsp` register pointing to it.
 Fetching this value from the stack gives us the number of arguments.
 Additionally, we already know the `cmp` instruction, which allows us to compare two values.
-Using this knowledge, we can perform the first check in our program — verifying that the program got two arguments from the command line or printing an error message otherwise:
+Using this knowledge, we can perform the first check in our program — verifying that the program got two arguments from the command-line or printing an error message otherwise:

 ```assembly
 ;; Definition of the .text section